harlows/TERTL509/modules/introduction/improving-your-digital-literacy.md

 ## Improving Your Digital Literacy: Becoming a 21st Century Educator

-This paper is aimed at helping you develop your digital literacy in relation to your teaching practice.
+In today’s rapidly evolving digital world, teaching goes beyond delivering content—it’s about engaging students, fostering critical thinking, and preparing them for a digitally connected future.
+This paper equips you with the confidence, skills, and strategies to enhance your teaching, support student learning, and navigate the digital landscape effectively.

 * * *